Plex vs. EyeTV: Which Mac DVR App Is Best?

 The other players in the Mac DVR arena have their merits, but they all fall short in key ways.
 It's important to note that no Mac DVR apps, including EyeTV, Plex, or any of the following rivals, can currently display or record encrypted premium cable channels such as HBO, Showtime, or Starz, even if you're a subscriber.
 The cable industry demands hefty fees for the keys to unlock those codes, and none of the current Mac apps has yet been willing or able to shell out that much cash.

-Channels DVR records video on your Mac, but will only stream it to an AppleTV or (eventually) iOS devices.
+Channels DVR records video on your Mac, but will only stream it to an AppleTV or iOS devices.
 At $8 a month, it's one of the most expensive long-term options for Mac DVR service.

 SiliconDust, makers of the popular HDHomeRun TV tuners, have built DVR service into their standard TV app.
 At $35 a year, HDHomeRun offers one of the cheapest Mac DVR options, and unlike Plex, it can play and pause live TV from your Mac.
 SiliconDust says it also hopes to enable premium channels like HBO.
 But HDHomeRun's interface is just so-so, and it lacks Plex's other media-aggregating abilities and EyeTV's fine-tuned recording skills.